rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/STA130/Populations, Samples, and Hypotheses.md

 - **inference**
 	- observe outcomes (data)
 	- want to determine how likely I am to have certain underlying probability (parameters)
+	- the process of drawing conclusions about a population based on information from a sample

 # Populations and Sampling